moore-automation/local_dev_to_cicd/docs/Lab_Guide/hands_on_02_section_a.md

   - deploy
 ```

-For both our jobs `yamllint` and `deploy_dev` you need to specify with which stage the job is associated as below:
+For both our jobs `yamllint` and `deploy_infra` you need to specify with which stage the job is associated as below:

 ```yml
 yamllint: